oracle/accelerated-data-science/docs/source/user_guide/model_deployment/deploy.rst

 ModelDeploymentContainerRuntime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To use the ``ModelDeploymentContainerRuntime``, you need to first push the image to `OCI container registry <https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm>`_.
+See `Creating a Repository <https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm>`_ and `Pushing Images Using the Docker CLI <https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrycreatingarepository.htm>`_ for more details.

 You can define the model deployment container runtime by passing the following properties to ``ModelDeploymentContainerRuntime`` object:

   * ``model_uri``: The model ocid or path to model artifacts directory that is used in the model deployment.